|Home of Mega Millions and Powerball, the USA's biggest multi-state lottery games.|

 What is the Power Play?

 Power Play is an option that is currently offered in all states that sell Powerball tickets except California.
-For an extra $1.00 per ticket you can increase your original prize amount if you win a non-jackpot prize.
+For an extra $1.00 per ticket you can increase your non-jackpot prize winnings by 2, 3, 4, or 5 times.

 Power Play is not available in California because of state law that requires all lottery prizes to be paid out on a pari-mutuel basis.